tomtombombadil/PocketCurator/README.md

    - Mark as many ROMs for deletion as you want, then with two button presses delete the all the marked ROMs and their scraped files.

 Fetch Mode helps you:
-   - Connect to a server with ROMs and copy them to your device
+   - Connect to a server with ROMs and copy them to your device (WebDAV only)
    - Shows you the screenshot and metadata of the ROMs you're looking to copy (assuming the server you connect to has the ROMs properly scraped!)
    - Copies the metadata and screenshot along with the ROMs (Pocket Curator calls them 'scrapings')
    - Finds the right folder for you, no scrolling through that long systems list, placing ROMs where they belong
    - Lets you copy 1 or a thousand files at once, showing a progress bar and a count
    - Copies files quickly at full HTTP speeds - no Samba overhead
    - Refreshes the games list for you, saving you faffing about in menus
+   - Works on a freshly-installed device with no ROMs yet - connect to your server and pull your first games; the systems show up as soon as you copy games into them, no restart needed

 **How does deleting ROMs work in Pocket Curator?**
 Simple.
 You're in a visual interface that looks just like Emulation Station. (sorry, your themes aren't implemented) You scroll through the games list, just like you do in Emulation Station.
 Press A to mark a game to be deleted.
 Keep scrolling and marking.
 When you're done marking, press X to view a list of what you're about to delete and how much space you'll get back.
 Press X again to confirm the delete and the games and their scraped files are deleted.
 When you exit Pocket Curator, it automatically refreshes your games list.
 Easy, fast, and efficient!